I-Spangler/telegram-riddle-bot/README.md

 # telegram-riddle-bot
-Naive bot for Q&amp;A games on telegram has some issues
+Bot for Q&amp;A games on telegram using ruby wrapper